 Pictured: Ophelia’s Menu, homemade biscuit and Fig Cortado

-The newest addition to the corridor is Ophelia’s, a whimsical cafe serving up craft coffees, perfectly paired cocktails, and a mouth-watering brunch menu.
+Pop into Ophelia’s, a whimsical cafe serving up craft coffees, perfectly paired cocktails, and a mouth-watering brunch menu.
 Locals love the Hoosier Hotdish (the cheesiest, crunchiest tater tots), Steak Benedict and Spiced Sweet Potato Pancakes!

 Pictured: Pastry tray from Indiana Mexican Bakery